Webinar

 About the Webinar

-Committee of 100 and The Asian American Education Project held the first event of a three-part series that examined the rich contributions of Chinese Americans to U.S. society, both historically and in the present day.
+Committee of 100 and The Asian American Education Project held the first event of a three-part series that examines the rich contributions of Chinese Americans to U.S. society, both historically and in the present day.
 The content was sourced from Committee of 100’s report “From Foundations to Frontiers: Chinese American Contributions to the Fabric of America.”

 Specifically designed for Grades 6-9 educators and open to everyone, the series addressed three main topics: (1) the impact of the Perpetual Foreigner Stereotype on Chinese Americans, (2) Chinese American contributions in food, arts, and film, and (3) Chinese American contributions in business, science, and technology.